NatalliaRak/E_Commerce_on_React/README.md

-# The React Find Movie app
+# The React E-Commerce web app
 13 January 2023
 The deployed web app is on [link](https://steady-ganache-1fe537.netlify.app)